seanmcmanus13/Portfolio/Predicting Video Game Stock Price Movement/readme.md

 ![Fig 2: Financial Indicators utilized as part of this analysis.](https://github.com/seanmcmanus13/Portfolio/blob/master/Predicting%20Video%20Game%20Stock%20Price%20Movement/Images/variables.png?raw=true)

+Fig 2: Financial Indicators utilized as part of this analysis.

 ## Methodology:
 The methodology employed here can broadly be considered a kind of meta-modelling.
 A broad range of financial indicators, including indices and oscillators are fed into both Random Forest and Long Short Term Memory models for both auto-regressive prediction of future stock price and classification of stock price directional movement, where 1 equals an increase and 0 a decrease.